saltytrain2/DIRTY/README.md

 A few libraries are required by the python packages.
 On ubuntu, you can install these with:
-- `apt install pkg-config libsentencepiece-dev`
+- `apt install pkg-config libsentencepiece-dev libprotobuf-dev`

 ## Training a DIRTY model